LeonMilosevic/aliexpress_scraper/README.md

 Packag that will help you scrape your bought items from ali-express.

 ### Introduction
-Package to help you scrape items from ali-express, it is a bot made in Selenium, that will login, go to your orders page and export all the items and ther info into a csv file.
+Package to help you scrape items from ali-express, it is a bot made in Selenium, that will login, go to your orders page and export all the items and their info into a csv file.

 ### What does it scrape?